C# Prototype Pattern

 • First, define an interface or abstract class that specifies a method for cloning objects.

-• Second, create concrete classes that implement the interface or extend the abstract class.
-Each concrete class represents a specific object type that can be copied.
+• Second, create concrete classes implementing the interface or extending the abstract class.
+Each concrete class represents a specific object type that you can copy later.

 To create a new object, you call the Clone() method on the prototype object first and then modify the properties of the cloned object.